bphillips201/ashleephillips.com/src/pages/case-study--in-app-feedback/in-app-feedback.md

 ### Challenge

-Encourage customers to share honest, actionable feedback about their app experience
+Encourage customers to share honest, actionable feedback about their app experience.

 ### Solution